Celebrate your student's birthday, hard work, or big win.

 Also, in the lead-up to finals week, students participating in ministries run through the Office of Christian Outreach assemble fruit baskets for students.
 All proceeds benefit the Office of Christian Outreach ministries.
 Once again, the number to call to place this order is 630-752-5076.

 At any time of year the Wheaton College Bookstore can put together a care package for your student.
 To order one, simply click on this link or call the bookstore at 630-752-5119.

-Our campus catering service, Bon Appetit, also offers "Thinking of You" gift baskets.
+Our campus catering service, Bon Appetit, also offers gift baskets.
 Baskets are designed to please every palate and include a keepsake basket, a greeting card with your personal message, and a variety of homemade goodies.
 Customized packages are also available.
-To place your order, complete this form (PDF), scan it, and return it by email to Bon Appetit.
-You can also place your order over the phone by calling Bon Appétit at 630-752-5839.
+Check back soon for order details for the 2016-2017 school year.